scambier/tic80-typescript/README.md

 The minification/compression options provided by Uglify work well to save you a lot of precious TIC-80's space.

 Straight "TypeScript to JavaScript" code is indented with 4 spaces.
-By default, `npm start` will reduce indentation to 1 space.
+The default option will reduce indentation to 1 space.

 - Default compiled file, straight from TypeScript: 100% of code size
 - With indent level of 1 and comments removed: 71%